Basic biology, 7.5 creditsGrundläggande biologi, 7.5 hp

 3. describe the structure of the nervous system and the localization and function of certain neuroanatomical structures

-4. describe the structure of the nerve cell, the action potential and neurotransmission
+4. describe the structure and function of the nerve cell, and neurotransmission

 5. describe at a general level the structure and function of the motor system